spsforks/QB64-Wiki/_BACKGROUNDCOLOR.md

 ## Example(s)

-*Example 1:* Storing a background color for later use.
+Storing a background color for later use.

 ```vb